Skip to main content

 CSSDirective

-We can achieve this in a few simple steps:
+You can achieve this in a few simple steps:

-Import the required Modules:
+Import the required modules

 import { CSSDirective } from "@genesislcap/web-core";

-Define the Custom Directive
+Define the custom directive

 class RandomWidth extends CSSDirective {